In the Information Age, the difference between prosperity and obscurity rests in the dichotomy of two competing movements.

-A third of the workforce is freelancing in the online “gig” economy; high school graduates are turning down lucrative trade jobs for degrees in technology.
-Forget a white picket fence and 2.5 kids—in the information age, The American Dream is to corner a niche set of data and exploit it for resources and mobility.
+A third of the workforce is freelancing in the gig economy; high school graduates are turning down lucrative trade jobs for degrees in technology.
+Forget a white picket fence and 2.5 kids—in the Information Age, the American Dream is to corner a niche set of data and exploit it for resources and mobility.

-However, the data marketplace isn’t entirely conducive to America’s new dream.
-Vertical markets like digital services are saturated with supply; differentiation requires a mastery of social media and omnichannel retailing.
-Conversely, exploiting knowledge gaps across horizontal market spaces requires capital to manufacture and field associated collection technologies.
+However, the data marketplace isn’t entirely conducive to America’s new, revised dream.
+Vertical markets like digital services are saturated with supply; differentiation requires a mastery of online community-building and omnichannel retailing.
+Conversely, exploiting knowledge gaps across horizontal market spaces requires capital to manufacture and field pertinent data-collection technologies.

-But advancements in cloud computing and virtualization are muddling cyberspace.
-Now, mobile users can access and configure data from remote stations and disseminate it across a myriad of networks.
-Decentralized exchanges are dissolving telecommunications boundaries and convoluting the information environment; it’s increasingly difficult to gauge the competitive landscape.
+But advancements in cloud computing and virtualization are muddling cyberspace at a dizzying pace.
+Mobile netizens are accessing and configuring data from remote stations and disseminating it across a myriad of networks.
+Decentralized exchanges are dissolving telecommunications boundaries and convoluting the information environment, making it increasingly difficult to gauge the competitive landscape.

 The complexities of interconnectivity leave unsuspecting innovators dazed and incapable of ascertaining attainable goals.
-As the “have nots,” they lack the business intelligence to characterize their audience and manufacture tailored products.
+As the “have nots,” they lack the business intelligence to characterize their audience and generate tailored products.

-In contrast, the “haves” leverage cyberspace and detect fleeting sales opportunities while refining products in place.
+In contrast, the “haves” are able to leverage cyberspace and detect fleeting sales opportunities while refining products in place.
 An array of industry sectors utilize online attribution to monitor touchpoints at the edge of customer experience.